 You need marketing to tell a story

 No matter how great your product or service is, you should never rely on selling features alone.
 Creating a desire for your product helps bring more value and interest to your buyers.
 That’s where marketing steps in.

-When you buy a car, for example, you will almost always have some sort of emotional connection tied with the one you choose.
-Before finalizing the deal, you need to be connected and know the product is right for you; feelings and emotions that just can’t be felt from a salesperson’s persuasion alone.
+When you buy a car you will almost always have some sort of emotional connection tied with the one you choose.
+Before finalizing the deal, you need to be connected and know the product is right for you.
+Feelings and emotions that just can’t be felt from a salesperson’s persuasion alone.
 This holds true with any sale that’s not an impulse buy.

 Things like blogs, testimonials, social media efforts, and videos are just a few of the many ways you can use marketing to help tell a story and increase emotional appeal — ultimately easing the sales process.

 “Nobody likes to be sold, but everyone likes to buy.”